-Editor’s Note: Over the next several months, we’ll be sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re looking at the fifth chapter, “Threat Intelligence for Security Leaders.”
-To read the full chapter, download your free copy of the handbook.
+Editor’s Note: Over the next several weeks, we’ll be sharing excerpts from the second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at chapter six, “Threat Intelligence for Security Leaders.”
+To read the entire chapter, download your free copy of the handbook.

 Threat Intelligence for Security Leaders

 The job of the CISO has seen dramatic shifts in recent years.
 It once centered on making decisions about purchasing and implementing security technologies.
 Now, CISOs are far more likely to interact with the CEO and the board and to perform delicate balancing acts of pre-empting risk while ensuring business continuity.